-The Martesana cycle path is one of those tracks that enables you enjoy both outdoor activity and tourism as you travel through the history of the Lombardy canals; it runs alongside the Corso del Naviglio Piccolo in Milan, a navigable canal that connects Milan with the Adda river and, therefore, with Lake Como.
-Commissioned by Francesco Sforza, and designed by Leonardo da Vinci, it was constructed in just three years starting from 1475.
+The Martesana cycle path is one of those tracks that enable you to enjoy both outdoor activity and sightseeing as you travel through the history of the Lombard canals.
+It runs alongside the Naviglio Piccolo (so-called in comparison with the Naviglio Grande), a navigable canal connecting Milano with the Adda river and, therefore, with Lake Como.
+Commissioned by Francesco Sforza, and designed by Leonardo da Vinci, it was carried out in just three years starting from 1475.

-The artificial canal now has an irrigation function but for many centuries its waters were crisscrossed by barges that transported all kinds of cargo - human, animal and goods - from Milan to Lecco in just one day: travel times which, in that era, were absolutely unthinkable for land transport.
-Since it is both a cycle and pedestrian track, it is very popular on weekends so it is advisable to proceed at a moderate speed especially when crossing the state roads that intersect the route.
-Just plan your ride on weekdays if you want to fully enjoy the peace and tranquillity of the places en route!
+The artificial canal has now an irrigation function but, for many centuries, its waters were crisscrossed by barges that transported all kinds of cargo - people, animals and goods - from Milano to Lecco in just one day: a travel time that was then unthinkable for land transport.
+Since it is both a bicycle and a walking track, it is very popular on weekends and it is therefore advisable to proceed at moderate speed, especially when crossing the state roads that intersect the route.
+Plan your ride on weekdays if you want to fully enjoy the peace and quiet of the places on your way.

-The Martesana cycle path starts from Cassina de 'Pomm at the corner of via Melchiorre Gioia and extends for 30 km passing through the municipalities of Cologno Monzese, Vimodrone, Cernusco sul Naviglio, Cassina dei Pecchi, Bussero, Gorgonzola, Gessate, Inzago and Cassano d'Adda.
+The Martesana cycle path starts from Cassina de 'Pomm, a former farmhouse on the side of via Melchiorre Gioia, and extends for 30 kilometres, through the municipalities of Cologno Monzese, Vimodrone, Cernusco sul Naviglio, Cassina dei Pecchi, Bussero, Gorgonzola, Gessate, Inzago and Cassano d'Adda.

-The track runs alongside the right side of the canal, winding through small towns and shady parks equipped with benches and tables, perfect for picnics or short breaks.
-There are a number of inviting trattorias and restaurants with the DeCA brand (Denomination of Ambrosian Cuisine) in the villages along the route. (link to restaurants DeCA Gorgonzola - Cassano d’Adda) Keep an eye out on the left bank of the canal for a glimpse of some noble residences, the so-called "ville di delizia" constructed, from the 1600s onwards, for the aristocratic families to spend their holidays in the fresh air, away from the humid Milanese summers.
+The track runs on the right alongside the canal, winding through small towns and shady parks equipped with benches and tables, a convenient solution for picnics or short breaks.
+There are a number of inviting trattorias and restaurants displaying the DeCA brand (Denomination of Ambrosian Cuisine) in the villages along the route (link to Gorgonzola - Cassano d’Adda DeCA restaurants).
+Keep an eye on the left bank of the canal for a glimpse of some noble residences, the so-called ville di delizia, built from the 17th century onwards to allow aristocratic families an opportunity for holidays in the fresh air, away from the hot and damp Milanese summers

 NOT TO BE MISSED

-If you’re riding along this cycle path in mid-September, we strongly recommend a stop-off in the centre of Gorgonzola for the DOP cheese festival that sells, as you may well guess, Gorgonzola cheese, a local delicacy that originated here!
+If you are riding along this cycle path in mid-September, we strongly recommend a stop in the centre of Gorgonzola for the DOP cheese where, as you may well guess, Gorgonzola cheese, an Italian delicacy that originated right here, is on sale.